tyomaiva/first-rust-course/src/introduction.md

 _Out_ of scope:
 + Motivation to learn Rust (we tried to accomplish that in the previous sessions)
 + Data collections like [Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) or [HashMap](https://doc.rust-lang.org/stable/std/collections/struct.HashMap.html), since they involve heap allocation, which is often undesirable in embedded systems.
-In general, we omit the Rust standard library completely
+Also no file access and no other forms of I/O (printing to standard output is the only exception).
+In general, we omit the Rust standard library.
 + Multithreading and asynchronous programming, though both are quite easy with Embedded Rust (see [here](https://embassy.dev/) and [here](https://rtic.rs/1/book/en/)), and almost unavoidable when implementing an RTOS
 + Unit testing, modularization, and other good development practices, since all of our projects will be very small
 + PAC layer of Embedded Rust.
 We start directly with the higher abstraction levels which are HAL and BSP.
 So no direct register manipulation.